dotnet/core-setup/Documentation/design-docs/native-hosting.md

 hostfxr_run_app(host_context_handle);

-hostfxr_shutdown(host_context_handle);
+hostfxr_close(host_context_handle);
 ```

 ## Impact on hosting components

 The exact impact on the `hostfxr`/`hostpolicy` interface needs to be investigated.
 The assumption is that new APIs will have to be added to `hostpolicy` to implement the proposed functionality.

 Part if this investigation will also be compatibility behavior.
 Currently "any" version of `hostfxr` needs to be able to use "any" version of `hostpolicy`.
 But the proposed functionality will need both new `hostfxr` and new `hostpolicy` to work.
 It is likely the proposed APIs will fail if the app resolves to a framework with old `hostpolicy` without the necessary new APIs.
-Part of the investigation will be if it's feasible to try to emulate the new APIs on top of the existing behavior, so that native host doesn't have to support two sets of APIs to be able to work with older applications.
+Part of the investigation will be if it's feasible to use the new `hostpolicy` APIs to implement existing old `hostfxr` APIs.

 # Open issues
 * Maybe add `apphost_get_hostfxr_path` on the existing `apphost` - this is to make it even easier to implement custom hosting for entire managed app as the custom host would not need to carry a `nethost` and would get a 100% compatible behavior by using the same `apphost` as the app itself.